 This international, not-for-profit organization teaches students to learn creative problem-solving methods while having fun in the process.
 Students learn how to identify challenges and to think creatively to solve those problems.
 The creative problem-solving process rewards thinking "outside of the box."
 Memberships are purchased by a school or community group and then teams compete at the regional level, and/or at the state/province/country level.

-Ole Miss Problem of the Week is an educational web site that gives kids the chance to win calculators by competiting in online math puzzles.
+Ole Miss Math Contest is an educational web site that gives kids the chance to win calculators by competiting in online math puzzles.
 The site features geometry, alegbra, and middle school problems.
-Students can submit their answers by email for a chance to win.

 Perennial Math offers two types of competition.
 The first is an annual membership competition for grades 3-8 with separate levels.
 A team can register up to 30 students, or students may register individually if their school is not participating.
 The competition consists of 4 monthly tests beginning in November and ending in February.
 The second competition offered is Virtual Tournaments.
 These occur each month and are in a video conferencing format.
 Students may register for a team tournament (4 members) or for an individual student tournament.